-The department offers graduate training in the major subdisciplines of anthropology: archaeology, biological anthropology and cultural anthropology.
-Faculty have expertise in applied anthropology, medical anthropology, anthropological and molecular genetics, evolutionary studies, human nutrition, and demography; linguistics, endangered languages, and discourse analysis; geoarchaeology, Great Plains archaeology, Mesoamerican archaeology, and Old World archaeology; political anthropology, symbol systems, gender, economic anthropology, environmental anthropology, and indigenous studies.
-Area strengths include Latin America, U.S., Africa, Asia, Europe, and the Arctic.
+The department offers training in the major subdisciplines of anthropology: archaeology, biological anthropology, cultural anthropology, and linguistic anthropology.
+Faculty have expertise in applied anthropology, medical anthropology, anthropological and molecular genetics, evolutionary studies, human nutrition, and demography; endangered languages, and discourse analysis; geoarchaeology, Great Plains archaeology, Mesoamerican archaeology, and Old World archaeology; political anthropology, symbol systems, gender, economic anthropology, environmental anthropology, and indigenous studies.
+Area strengths include Latin America, U.S., the Mediterranean, the Middle East, Central Asia, Eastern Europe, and the Arctic.
 The department has ties to other disciplines in the humanities, social sciences, and natural sciences.
-For example, joint degrees in Anthropology/Genetics are available throu
+For example, joint degr

 We periodically offer on-line semester courses and some undergraduate courses on-line through the Center for Online and Distance Learning.